Maria Valtorta Readers' Group, March 2025 (Updated 4/29/25)

 • Neo-Modernism & the DDF's New Apparition Guidelines

-Please note that the first article is divided into six parts, and you will need to click on "Go to Part 2," "Go to Part 3," etc., at the bottom of each section to read the entire piece.Question: Isn't it strange to say faithful Catholics should disobey the Dicastery for the Doctrine of the Faith?
+Please note that the first article is divided into six parts, and you will need to click on "Go to Part 2," "Go to Part 3," etc., at the bottom of each section to read the entire piece.Question: Isn't it strange to say faithful Catholics could doubt the conclusion of the Dicastery for the Doctrine of the Faith?

-Answer: Yes, it is highly unusual in the 2,000-year history of the Church for faithful Catholics to find it necessary, in good conscience, to contradict a statement from the Vatican, Holy Office/CDF/DDF, or even the Pope.
+Regarding matters of doctrine or dogma, it is unusual in the 2,000-year history of the Church for faithful Catholics to find it necessary, in good conscience, to doubt or contradict a statement from the Vatican, Holy Office/CDF/DDF, or even the Pope.
 However, this becomes necessary when those in positions of leadership contradict their predecessors (hundreds of Popes), the teachings upheld by the Church for two millennia, numerous doctors of the Church, Sacred Tradition, and even Scripture in some instances.
-What is most strange is not so much the necessity of faithful Catholics to resist some erroneous, heretical, or blasphemous statements of prelates in the Vatican, but rather the fact that these prelates in the Vatican are pronouncing these errors and blasphemies in the first place.
-What is most shocking is that some in the Vatican are embracing modernism, promoting immorality and sodomy either directly or indirectly, and are working to destroy the Church.
-The scandal lies in this, not in the faithful who resist these errors.
+There are numerous instances in our day when we must resist errors or heresies coming from Vatican officials.
+However, this is not what is going on with regards to the statement about Valtorta's writings, since this is a disciplinary matter, and not something pertaining to doctrine, dogma, or the Deposit of Faith.

 Question: What should the Catholic Church have done over the past half-century with regard to Maria Valtorta's writings?